-2021 SUMMARY OF CHANGES
+2022 SUMMARY OF CHANGES

-The Australian Tourism Awards and Queensland Tourism Awards have always been about celebrating the hard work and dedication made to create quality tourism experiences.
-This year we also want to celebrate resilience.
+The Australian Tourism Awards and Queensland Tourism Awards have always been about celebrating the hard work, resilience and dedication made to create quality tourism experiences.

-2020 saw many challenges faced by business, with some similar, and some different across the states/territories and sectors.
+2021 saw many challenges faced by business, with some similar, and some different across the states/territories and sectors.

-So, this year's awards program will see us continue to celebrate excellence, to reward business innovation and exceptional customer service, as well as championing the resilience of our industry.
+This year's awards program will see us continue to celebrate excellence, to reward business innovation and exceptional customer service, as well as championing the resilience of our industry.